pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - Here is a quick visualization of what FOR PORTION OF does.
   - The SQL:2011 standard says when we update the original row we should force the start/end bounds to the period targeted by FOR PORTION OF . . .
   - and then implicitly INSERT up to two new rows to preserve the "leftovers" the UPDATE didn't target.
+  - The leftovers are green because they match the pre-update data.
   - By the way this is the only picture you get in this whole talk.